Generic Emergency Procedures / Information Resources

 If a client, personnel, volunteer or visitor has a serious injury or medical condition, use the following procedure to analyze the type of assistance needed.
 For further assistance refer to the current First Aid Book in the First Aid Kit.

-• Assess the situation to the best of your ability.
+• Assess the situation to the best of your availability

 • If you do not have a First Aid certification, find a First Aid trained staff member to apply appropriate First Aid

-• Check client, personnel, or volunteer files for medical information that may be important.
+• Check personnel or volunteer files for medical information that may be important, and check client case records if applicable

-• Notify other appropriate personnel of the situation.
+• Notify other appropriate personal of the situation.
+Only as needed, check others choice and privacy